If you are reading this it is highly likely that a portion of your emails are landing in SPAM.

 55).
 Inconsistent domains for from email & reply-to address

 Email header has an option for you to explicitly set an email address that will get auto-filled when the recipients click on the reply (email) button.
-This helps in cases where you want all the replies of your email campaign to be diverted to a specific address (like - support@ or marketing@) without flooding your inbox.
+This helps in cases where you want all the replies of your email campaign to be diverted to a specific address (like - support@ or marketing@).
 Just be sure that your From Email domain and reply-to email domain are same.

 At SendX, we have seen emails that were landing in SPAM started going to the Inbox after changing this very thing.

 IP/Infrastructure Reputation refers to the backend infrastructure which is used to send emails.
 This is taken care by the ESP you are using to send an email.
 Very Frequently Changing IPs for your email is typical behavior of a Spammer (as they keep trying new IPs for better delivery).

 This can happen if your domain got compromised by hackers.
 The domain used to do the attack will get blacklisted pretty quickly.

 IP/Infrastructure Reputation refers to the backend infrastructure which is used to send emails.
 As a marketer or an email user you never interact with it directly.

 Taking our finance world analogy of credit score to the next level: if domain reputation was the credit score for your email domain then IP reputation is the credit score for the IP (email server).
 Again, a lot like domain, it takes time to build an IP's reputation.